 In February 2018, the FASB issued ASU No. 2018-02, Income Statement, Reporting Comprehensive Income (Topic 220): Reclassification of Certain Effects from Accumulated Other Comprehensive Income ("ASU 2018-02"), which allows a reclassification of stranded tax effects from accumulated other comprehensive income to retained earnings, as a result of the Tax Act.
-The standard will be effective for the Company beginning August 1, 2019, and earlier adoption is permitted.
-The Company is currently evaluating the impact of adopting the new standard for its 2020 fiscal year and subsequent periods.
+The standard will be effective and the Company will adopt it beginning August 1, 2019.
+The Company has evaluated the impact of adopting the new standard and does not expect the impact to accumulated other comprehensive income and retained earnings to be significant.